-This skill should be used when the user says "brainstorm", "deep analysis", "let's think through", "analyze this with me", or "help me think through".
-Also used by /humaninloop:specify for input enrichment when feature descriptions lack Who/Problem/Value clarity.
-Provides progressive deep analysis through one-by-one questioning with 2-3 options per question and clear recommendations.
-Challenges disagreement to strengthen thinking and concludes with a synthesis document.
+This skill MUST be invoked when the user says "brainstorm", "deep analysis", "let's think through", "analyze this with me", or "help me think through".
+SHOULD also invoke when feature descriptions lack Who/Problem/Value clarity during specification enrichment.

 Select agents to install to: